gitbls/ndm/README.md

 * Install and configure Pi-Hole per the Pi-Hole documentation
 * Install and configure bind, dhcpd, and ndm per this document
-* Modify the ndm configuration to use a different TCP port for dns: `ndm config --dnslistenport newport`.
+* Modify the ndm configuration to use a different TCP port for dns: `sudo ndm config --dnslistenport newport`.
 Pi-Hole will listen on port 53 (the default dns port), so select another port less than 1024.
-* `ndm build` and `ndm install` the updated configuration
+* `sudo ndm build` and `sudo ndm install` the updated configuration
 * Configure any hosts with static IP address as documented above.
 * In the Pi-Hole configuration, establish an external dns server: TBD
 * Test.
 Just like I need to do before this is released :)